 Mitigation Strategy Development

-Technical mitigation measures include encryption, anonymization, and access controls.
+Technical mitigation measures include encryption, anonymization, access controls, and other mitigation strategies.
 These provide baseline protection but require proper implementation and maintenance.

-Procedural safeguards include staff training, audit procedures, and incident response plans.
+Procedural safeguards include staff training, audit procedures, incident response plans, and communications planning within privacy operations.
 Human-centered controls complement technical measures.

 Legal protections include contracts with processors, data sharing agreements, and terms of service.
 Legal measures provide remedies but don’t prevent initial harms.